lextm/jekyll-theme-chirpy/_posts/2018-7-29-signing-your-code-for-the-good-and-the-bad.md

 Signing your code is a very important step to confirm that you ship something that can be trusted by others.
 However, it comes at a price, because you need to pay a certificate authority for a valid certificate.

-> I did hesitate on buying such a certificate, as it is not cheap (consider the fact that SSL certificates for web sites are now almost free (like Let’s Encrypt).
+> I did hesitate on buying such a certificate, as it is not cheap (consider the fact that SSL certificates for web sites are now almost free (like Let's Encrypt).
 But suddenly I noticed that Microsoft MVPs are entitled free certificates from DigiCert.
 So I used the service to get mine.

 OK.
 Assume somehow you get a certificate (that can sign code), then how can you use it?
 I believe all certificate authorities have their documentation, but always they cannot cover all the details (otherwise, I won't bother writing this post).
 So let the story start.
 <!--more-->